archonxiao/slack-exercise/LOG.md

     d.
 Add a debug log for Curl response

 17. Found another bug `PHP Notice:  Array to string conversion in /app/web/index.php on line 98`.
 Add `http_build_query` function back to fix the issue.

+18. Getting `invalid_array_arg` error.
+From the logs in Heroku, it looks like the header has been set to `applciation/json`.
+Update the `CURLOPT_POSTFIELDS` option to use json string.